pwittchen/prefser/README.md

 Prefser
 =======
-wrapper for Android sharedPreferences with object serialization
+Wrapper for Android sharedPreferences with object serialization

 Documentation and examples will be provided later.